-- 3. The following are two of the most beautiful and powerful texts regarding the absolute essentiality of the Scriptures in the life of every believer.
-For each text, identify the blessings that are promised and the responsibility that is required. - a.
-Joshua 1:7-8 - 4.
-Based on everything that we have learned in this chapter and the previous one, explain why the Scriptures are absolutely essential if the Christian is to grow to maturity in his faith and to walk in the power and wisdom of God.
+3. The following are two of the most beautiful and powerful texts regarding the absolute sentiality of the Scriptures in the life of every believer.
+For each text, identify the blessings are promised and the responsibility that is required. a.
+Joshua 1:7-8 b.
+Psalm 1:1-3 1. the sed on everything that we have learned in this chapter and the previous one, explain why Scriptures are absolutely essential if the Christian is to grow to maturity in his faith and to lk in the power and wisdom of God.